davek184/nfdb/README.md

 * Manufacturing files are set up for JLCPCB.
 * "Remove Order Number" option choose "Specify Location" (uses "JLCJLC" on silkscreen for order # position)
 * Assemble top side
+* Choose assembly file version (No connector: need to solder then yourself, RF1 or RF2)

 | Part              | Adjustment   |
 | ----------------- | ------------- |